ameliepa/cse15l-lab-reports/labReport1.md

 **Working directory at the time of running the command:** /home <br />

 Running cat with no argument resulted in nothing being printed.
-The command prompt also disappeared, forcing me to create another terminal as I could not figure out how to fix this otherwise. <br />
+The command prompt also disappeared, forcing me to use Command-C to exit the command. <br />

-The cat command is supposed to print the contents of a file.
-Since no file was given as an argument, an error occurred, removing the command prompt. <br />
+No error occurred. <br />

 2. **Path to directory as an arugment** <br />